 Grants making Funds raised by the NCE are used strategically to support priority environmental projects and programmes in Namibia.
 Emphasis is placed on legacy initiatives that have tangible outcomes.
 These are often based on national policy and bring together government and NGO partners, communities and the private sector, and frequently lead to investments by larger bilateral or multilateral funding organisations.
 An on-line grant application process allows NCE Members to apply for funding.
 To date more than 40 grants have been awarded to projects and programmes, 80% of which are to NCE Members.
 Some of these projects are showcased in this magazine.

 The following links will take you to the respective homepages or social media profiles of our members, where such exist.
-When a member has not supplied a logo, the NCE logo is used instead.
+To reduce data costs, logos are only displayed on larger screens and when a member has not supplied a logo, the NCE logo is used instead.
 The first group comprises full-members, the second group are associate members.